Waltz etcetera: mostly waltz & blues, spiced with nightclub 2-step, swing & Latin;

-Every Monday: 7 pm class, 8-10 pm dance
+Every Monday including holidays: 7 pm class, 8 pm dance

 Ongoing drop-in Cross-step Waltz class

-Cross-step waltz is a graceful floating, swooping style of waltz best suited to moderately slow waltzes (104-120 bpm).
-It's very popular at Waltz etcetera so my Monday playlists include a good number of cross-steps.
+Cross-step waltz is a graceful floating, swooping style of waltz best suited to moderately slow waltzes (104-116 bpm).
+It's very popular at Waltz etcetera so my Monday night playlists include a good number of waltzes in the cross-step speed range.
 Cross-step waltz was popular in the early Twentieth Century, then died out until dance historian and Stanford professor Richard Powers resurrected it.
-You can read all about cross-step waltz and see a demo on his cross-step waltz page.
-As Richard writes:
+Here's a demo video he made:

 Cross-step waltz is more than a dance step.
 Cross-step waltz embodies a partnering dynamic, a mindset, and a philosophy.
 The essential aspects of cross-step waltz, for both the Lead and Follow, are the connection to your partner, creativity, flexibility and adaptability, individuality, and responsorial riffing, with kindness.